huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 - No Swap whatsoever.
 - 50mb (yes megabyte) fat16 EFI partition, first partition of the internal 8gb MMC.
 You'll need fat16 here as the minimum fat32 partition size is 256mb
 - 7gb (remaining space) ext4 partition, second partition of the internal 8gb MMC.
 Mounted as / (root directory of linux filesystem)
 - 128gb (or whatever size SD card you have) ext4 partition, first partition of the SD card inserted into the SD card slot.
-I use a cheap microcenter U3 SD card (12$)
+Mounted as /home  (I use a cheap microcenter U3 SD card ~12$)

 I went with [Bhodhi Linux](https://www.bodhilinux.com/), for the following reasons:
 - Supports fat12/fat16 efi boot partitioning in the installer